 Stallman found some volunteers, set up the Free Software Foundation, and started writing software.

-He wrote a new version of Emacs, which still gets rave reviews from authors like Neal Stephenson.
+still gets rave reviews from authors like Neal Stephenson.
 He wrote GCC, which was one of the best C compilers of the age.
 He enlisted hordes of volunteers, who began to clone the entire Unix toolset (which was quite popular at the time).

 The GNU project also adopted some their software from outside sources.
 They borrowed the X Window System from MIT and Compaq.
 They adopted TeX (a typesetting system) from Donald Knuth.
 They stayed away, however, from the BSD code, which was the target of an AT&T lawsuit at the time.